JoshuaBurt1/SpeciesTracker-NodeJS/README.md

 * Admin priv.: delete user & associated data
 * add a route for category -> blog -> replies
 * sort post - most recent reply appears at top under topic
-* Archive - for essential information (admin can move by edit topic (add category/topic-done))
+* Archive - for essential information (admin can move by editing post topic value)
 * allow users to insert attachments/images into post
+* ability to reply to replies
 <br>

 * APIs: